 - SKU helps in detecting any inventory shrinkage.

 - It helps in inventory management.

 - SKU helps users to find out the reorder point for a specific product.

-- Stock Keeping Unit helps in calculate profitability of all the products.
+- Stock Keeping Unit helps in calculate the profitability of all the products.

 - SKU helps in reconciling inventory levels of a specific product.

 Stock Keeping Units vs Universal Product Codes

 Stock Keeping Units and Universal Product codes differ from each other on various parameters.
 A stock keeping unit differs from companies to companies.
-Stock keeping units are generated by companies itself and the mechanism of construction of the same is not the same for all companies.
+Stock keeping units are generated by the companies itself, and the mechanism of construction of the same is not the same for all companies.
 On the other hand, UPCs or Universal product codes are identical for all the companies.
-Stock keeping units are not the same for all the companies while universal product codes are the same for all the companies.
+Stock keeping units are not the same for all the companies, while universal product codes are the same for all the companies.

 Benefits of SKU